 A little more free-form than most NYC Parades, the Annual Easter Parade and Easter Bonnet Festival is a bit of a street festival, where folks donning elaborate Easter bonnets wander along a cordoned-off stretch of Fifth Avenue.

 - NYC Easter Parade Location: Fifth Avenue from 49th to 57th Street

 The Puerto Rican Day Parade honors both the 4 million inhabitants of Puerto Rico and the 4 million residents of the United States who are of Puerto Rican birth and descent.

 - NYC Puerto Rican Day Parade Date: Second Sunday in June

 - NYC Puerto Rican Day Parade Location: Fifth Avenue from 44th to 79th Street

 Since it began in 2007, the New York Dance Parade has provided both an outlet and a celebration of dance in all forms.
 The New York Dance Parade represents dance from a wide variety of eras and cultures and concludes with a Dance Fest in Tompkins Square Park.

-NYC Dance Parade Location: Broadway at 21st Street to University Place at 14th to St. Mark's Place to Tompkins Square Park
+- NYC Dance Parade Location: Broadway at 21st Street to University Place at 14th Street to St. Mark's Place to Tompkins Square Park